• Heka - Gandini Juggling (c) Camilla Greenwell

 Juggling and Magic are like long lost sisters.
 So similar and yet so different.

-Drawing inspiration from the intricate connection between juggling and magic, Heka transports audiences into a mesmerising realm where reality blurs with illusion.
+Drawing inspiration from the intricate connection between juggling and magic, Heka (The Egytpian Goddess of magic) transports audiences into a mesmerising realm where reality blurs with illusion.
 Heka transcends boundaries, inviting spectators on a journey where objects materialise and vanish, levitate, and transform before their eyes.
 Yet, beneath the surface lies a tantalising question: what is real and what is merely a trick of perception?

 Infused with a captivating blend of humour and philosophy, Heka marks a departure for Gandini's renowned repertoire.
 Director Sean Gandini, whose artistic journey began in Havana half a century ago, revisits his magical roots in this hybrid performance.